Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Introduction

-For similar problems relating to gradient based optimization Stein Variational Gradient Descent (SVGD), or Stein Variational Inference \cite{liu2016stein} has become increasingly popular, wherein as part of an optimization step, a kernel is used to force particles to spread out.
-This kernel ensures a more complete representation of a sampled space and prevents mode collapse, often improving particle efficiency.
-There are several implementations of SVGD within MPC, highlighted by \cite{lambert2020stein}, and a few within MPPI \cite{miura2024spline,honda2024stein}.
 However, these representations each have their own issues.
 For strict MPC implementations, the kernel often loses meaning quickly as it must differentiate particles over several sets of dimensions (the horizon, number of rollouts, and state and/or action dimensions).
-These high dimensions often make kernel distances much more arbitrary, limiting the effectiveness of the repulsive kernel force in SVGD.
-Additionally, the Stein component of the gradient descent update must often be recursively updated through the cost functions and dynamics over the entire horizon, adding significant computation time.
-There have been attempts to merge SVGD with MPPI as well \cite{miura2024spline,honda2024stein}, however, for the aforementioned reasons, they perform SVGD on simplistic systems, velocity-input models, or a small subset of particles, which can minimize SVGD's impact.
+These high dimensions often make kernel distances much more arbitrary, limiting the effectiveness of the repulsive force in SVGD.
+Additionally, the Stein component of the gradient descent update must be recursively updated through the cost functions and dynamics over the entire horizon, adding significant computation time.

+Further, because SVGD requires gradients, the rollout simulation must be differentiable by some method, which leaves it vulnerable to exploding or vanishing gradients \cite{xu2022accelerated}, not to mention the increased memory requirement to compute these gradients.
+There have been attempts to merge SVGD with MPPI as well \cite{miura2024spline,honda2024stein}, however, for the aforementioned reasons, they perform SVGD on simplified systems, velocity-input models, a small subset of particles, or omit most of the kernel terms, which can minimize the benefits of SVGD.

+In this paper, we present Stein-Optimized Path-Integral Inference (SOPPI), an algorithm that combines SVGD with MPPI, operating within the action space of the inference model to improve sampling over baseline MPPI.
+Compared to existing Stein-based methods, SOPPI performs SVGD updates online during rollouts instead of after them, learning a new action distribution at each time-step.
+This process better preserves a multi-modal distribution than other methods, and alleviates some concerns regarding exploding/vanishing gradients and loss of kernel meaning.